lujanfernaud/sinatra-simple-blog/README.md

 # Simple Blog in Sinatra

-A simple blog using Sinatra and HAML.
+A simple blog using Sinatra and Haml.